Work in prison

 This discovery in a professional environment has a maximum duration of 5 days.

-- State department responsible for developing the work and professional integration of persons placed under judicial supervision
+• State service responsible for developing the work and professional integration of persons placed under the hand of justice

 1. Classification at work

-To be classified at work, the inmate must send a written request to the head of the penitentiary institution in which she is located.
+To be classified at work, the inmate must send a written request the head of the prison in which she is located.

 After obtaining the opinion of a commission, the head of the penitentiary institution shall issue a decision on classification at work and the notified to the incarcerated person.